 Bear in mind, the more light and warmth Anthurium gets, the more water it needs.
 So, it is highly important to check the dryness every few days.

 A question may be arising in your mind that how would you know that Anthurium needs water?
 Well, it shows the signs that it needs water.
 If you notice droopy or puckering leaves, it is an indication that the plant needs water.
 Also, the plant feels lighter on picking up when it is thirsty.
 So, whenever there are signs of thirst in the plant, pay attention.

 Don’t worry about the temperature.
-Anthurium can grow in the temperature you have in your house.
+Anthurium can grow at the temperature you have in your house.
 However, you need to be careful of temperature extremes because it can wilt in the hot temperature, and the leaves will get burned.
 If the temperature drops below 500, it may stop growing.
 So, make sure that the temperature of the room where you put the Anthurium is moderately warm.

 Plants need fertilizers, but too much fertilizer can do more harm than good.
-You should sue ¼ strength fertilizer every few months to get the plant bloom.
+You should use ¼ strength fertilizer every few months to get the plant to bloom.
 You can use a fertilizer high in phosphorus during the growing season.
 Just bear in mind that too much fertilizer does not fix anything.

 The only thing Anthurium is picky about is the humidity.
 It thrives on humidity.
 If you live in a dry climate and the humidity level is less than 50%, try using a humidifier.
 The humidifier will increase the humidity level by up to 60%.

 Just like any other plant, pests can affect it.
 If you notice some pests the simply spray out the insecticidal soap.

 - You should keep Anthurium in a bigger pot as the crowded roots can stunt its growth.